Fast Deep Mixtures of Gaussian Process Experts: Inference

 Soft-allocation may be preferred in cases when there is not a clear jump in the unknown function, thus allowing us to smooth the predictions in regions where the classifier is unsure.
 Similarly, the variance or density of the output or regression function can also be computed at any test location to obtain measures of uncertainty in our predictions.
-In cases when the density of the output may be multi-modal, looking at point predictions alone is not useful.
-In this setting, the soft density estimates are preferred, allowing one to capture and visualise the multi-modality.